membraneframework/membrane_ffmpeg_swscale_plugin/README.md

 ### `Membrane.FFmpeg.SWScale.PixelFormatConverter`

-Converting pixel format of an encoded (using H.264 standard) video requires a parser and a decoder because the Converter performs convertion only on the raw video.
-The pipeline changes the pixel format of the video to the `I422` format.
+Converting the pixel format of an encoded (using H.264 standard) video requires a parser and a decoder because the Converter performs conversion only on the raw , decoded video.
+The pipeline changes the pixel format of the video to the `I422` format and reencodes it.

 ```elixir
 defmodule Converting.Pipeline do